The Best Back Exercises and Tips For Your Pull Days

 Aim to go through the full range of motion

-You should know already barbell rows, deadlifts, and pull-ups should be a part of your back training routine, but you can't only rely on those three!
+You should know already barbell rows, deadlifts, and pull-ups are the best exercises to build back muscles, but you can't only rely on those three!
 Hit all the major muscles in your back, start implementing these back exercises into your routine...

 This is a variation of the widely loved bent-over row, but with one advantage...
 You can add even more weight!
 It targets the lats, teres major, trapezius, erector spinae, shoulders, and biceps.